YEOWEIHNGWHYELAB/CARLA-ManualControl/README.md

 # CARLA-ManualControl

+Thanks to all the contributers of CARLA Simulator, I really love the work you guys are doing!

 This is my modification of the manual_control.py for CARLA-Simulator.
 I really love the concept of CARLA-Simulator.
 In this implementation, I want to make the manual_control.py much more appeasing to gamers like me so that more people will be using it.
 CARLA-Simulator need not just be for development of autonomous vehicles, it can also be used as